-If lifetimes and universes are like schools, then the classrooms are stages of consciousness, pushing us to ever greater self-awareness and spiritual development—only if we are wise enough to pursue that path.
+If lifetimes and universes are analogous to schools, then the classrooms are stages of consciousness, pushing us to ever greater self-awareness and self-development — only if we are wise enough to pursue the path offered.

-Thus our lives are complex creations, a series of “progressive awakenings,” enhanced drop by drop, by our individual, family, racial, national and global karmas.
+Thus our lives are complex creations, a series of “progressive awakenings,” advanced or retarded drop by drop, by our individual, family, racial, national and global karma.

-Every person settles into his or her own unique rhythm in which a lifetime meditation reflects a mix of past karma, and present choices.
+Everyone, in this view, settles into his or her own unique rhythm in which a lifetime meditation reflects a mixture of past karma, and present choices.

-We are all at slightly differing points on an ascending evolutionary arc, paying off old debts, making new ones—pushing forward or slipping back, and the mind awakens to new realities.
+We all must be then at slightly differing points on an ascending evolutionary arc, paying off old debts, making new ones — pushing forward or slipping back, and the mind thus ever awakens to newer realities.

 The choices that shape our character each lifetime, are self-chosen—compounded of physical, sensory, emotional, mental, psychic and spiritual energies.

-The ancient Egyptian judgement after death, symbolically weighed the individual’s heart against the “feather of truth.”
+The ancient Egyptian after death judgement, weighed symbolically a person’s heart against the “feather of truth.”

-The challenges of life, the occult doctrine notes, are the result of our being stuck in a personal plane of consciousness, a world view.
-Whatever that may be, “both we and the things belonging to that plane are, for the time being, our only realities.”
+The challenges of life, the occult doctrine notes, are the result of our being grounded in a personal level of consciousness, a limited world view.
+The Secret Doctrine 1:39-40 teaches that “whatever plane our consciousness may be acting in, both we and the things belonging to that plane are, for the time being, our only realities.”

-Then, as our spiritual insight grows, “we perceive that during the stages through which we have passed we mistook shadows for realities.”
+“As we rise in the scale of development we perceive that during the stages through which we have passed we mistook shadows for realities.

 “The great psychic and spiritual change now taking place in the realm of the human Soul,” wrote H. P. Blavatsky in The Tidal Wave, “is quite remarkable.”
-This sea change “asserts itself,” Blavatsky says
+Yet this sea change “asserts itself,” Blavatsky wrote,

 This signal event began towards the beginning of the last quarter of the 19th century, she wrote, “and will end — so says a mystic prophecy— either for the weal or the woe of civilized humanity.”